thaliaarchi/foones-cratylus/README.md

     Z^5040

 Bear in mind the second query takes a *really* long time to arrive to the answer.
-By using the Cratylus to C broken compiler, one can compute up to the factorial of 10 (`Z^3628800`) in a few seconds.
+The reason for such slowness is that, internally, additions and multiplications are carried out in unary, and that takes a number of steps that grows exponentially with the length of the numbers involved.
+By using the Cratylus to C broken compiler, one can speed up the constant factors to compute up to the factorial of 10 (`Z^3628800`) in a few seconds.

 The following Cratylus program is able to calculate the n-th prime number.
 The main goal, `?
 BcE^20.`, queries for the 20-th prime number: